-The Cheadle Center for Natural History and Ecological Restoration hosts UC Santa Barbara undergraduate and graduate courses and hosts public tours, workshops and seminars.
+The Cheadle Center for Biodiversity and Ecological Restoration hosts UC Santa Barbara undergraduate and graduate courses and hosts public tours, workshops and seminars.
 Our seminars, tours and workshops are always open to the public, but preregistration may be required.
-Keep informed about CCBER events through our calendar and CCBER News.
+Keep informed about CCBER events through our Calendar and CCBER News.

 Restoration Ecology Seminar Series